 The current ASL of 50 years is in line with the industry average of 50.2 years.
 The company proposes a change in net salvage from -20 percent to -15 percent.
 Although this change moves away from the industry average, FPUC's own experience shows moderate amounts of salvage and cost of removal.
-The company's proposed change in salvage should be approved.
+Therefore, we approve the company's proposed change in salvage.